baharmon/3d-modeling-course/terrain-modeling.md

 3. Select `Elevation Products (3DEP)` under _Data_ in your left-hand Dataset menu.

-Check the boxes for [1 meter DEM and 1/9 arc-second DEM](https://nationalmap.gov/3dep_prodserv.html) and click `Find Products`.
+Under `Elevation Products (3DEP)`, check the boxes for [1 meter DEM and 1/9 arc-second DEM](https://nationalmap.gov/3dep_prodserv.html) and click `Find Products`.

 Your data will appear in the left hand search panel.
-Click the `Footprint` link next to the data see its footprint. _You can always deselect by clicking footprint again_
+Click the `Footprint` link next to the data see its footprint on the map. _You can always deselect by clicking footprint again_

 Click the `download` link next to each piece of data you wish to download.
 For this exercise, download: